micheleangioni/multi-language/README.md

     );

-Let's take we want to make available a Spanish version of the file.
+Let's suppose we want to create a Spanish version of the file.
 We can build a controller handling the language management

     <?php